openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Overall Credential Issuance Flow

-This flow is based on OAuth and the code grant type.
+This flow is based on OAuth 2.0 and the code grant type.
 Use with other grant types, such as CIBA, will be possible as well.

 The starting point is an interaction of the user with her wallet.
 The user might, for example,

-* want to present a credential and found out there is no suitable credential present in her wallet or
+* want to present a credential and found out there is no suitable credential present in her wallet as in use-case 3.1, 3.2 and 3.5 or
-* have visited the web site of a Credential Issuer and wants to obtain a credential from that issuer.
+* have visited the web site of a Credential Issuer and wants to obtain a credential from that issuer as in use-case 3.3,3.4 and 3.5.

+(0) (OPTIONAL) ToDo: User interacts with the Issuer.

 (1) (OPTIONAL) The issuer sends a request to the wallet to initiate the issuance flow.
 This request contains information about the credential(s) the End-User wants to obtain from that issuer, e.g., in the form of credential manifest IDs or credential types, and